chrisbrownell/IDD-Fa18-Lab5/README.md

 ![servomount](https://github.com/chrisbrownell/IDD-Fa18-Lab5-ckb77/blob/master/IMG_5706.JPG)

 **b.
 Include `.stl` or `.svg` files for your bopper, if 3d-printing.**
 I chose to laser cut my bopper.
 The svg can be downloaded [here](https://github.com/chrisbrownell/IDD-Fa18-Lab5-ckb77/blob/master/uselessarm.svg) but the GitHub preview seems to show nothing... a screeshot is included below.
 For my bopper I used inkscape to draw an arm that would (1) rest below the top of the box in the "LOW" state and (2) fully extend outside the box toward a switch location when rotated 60-90 degrees by a servo in the "HIGH" state.
-At first I tried to add just one "tounge" piece (the smaller component that fits into the tip of the bopper.
+At first I tried to add just one "tounge" piece (the smaller component that fits into the tip of the bopper).
 After testing a bit, it became clear that one tongue was not sufficient so I added two more (with deeper grooves) to glue on the top and bottom of the initial tongue piece.

 SVG screenshot:
 ![svgscreenshot](https://github.com/chrisbrownell/IDD-Fa18-Lab5-ckb77/blob/master/bopper.png)